mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```
 In essence, what we have accomplished is the establishment of a cost function depicted as ``f(P_{\text{g}1}) = 1100 P_{\text{g}1}^2 + 500 P_{\text{g}1} + 150`` through the code provided.
 In general, when constructing a polynomial cost function, the coefficients must be ordered from the highest degree to the lowest.

-The default input units are in per-units (pu), with coefficients of the cost function having units of currency/pu²-hr for 1100, currency/pu-hr for 500, and currency/hr for 150.
+The default input units are in per-units, with coefficients of the cost function having units of currency/pu²-hr for 1100, currency/pu-hr for 500, and currency/hr for 150.
 Therefore, the coefficients are stored exactly as entered:
 ```@repl addActiveCost
 system.generator.cost.active.polynomial[1]
 ```